 The KC Streetcar project team held the second public meeting for the Main Street Extension to UMKC on Tuesday, June 5, 2018 at St. Paul’s Episcopal Church in Midtown.
-For those that could not attend, please review the materials below and provide feedback about track alignments using this online survey:
+The materials presented are below:

 The KC Streetcar team (KCSA and KCATA), along with consultants led by HDR, are currently in the project development phase of the Main Street KC Streetcar Extension project.
 In the coming weeks and months, there will be numerous opportunities for the public to participate in the preliminary design and needs of this extension.
 Stay connected with the project here as well as on our social media sites.

 Read the official news release about the FTA’s approval to enter into the Project Development Phase.

 The KC Streetcar Main Street Extension project is being planned through a data driven process through a partnership of the KCSA, the Kansas City Area Transportation Authority and the City of Kansas City, Missouri.
 In order to build the best streetcar extension for Kansas City, we need to be mindful of the following:

 The Purpose and Need of the Main Street Extension is:

 The KC Streetcar Authority (KCSA), in coordination with the Kansas City Area Transportation Authority (KCATA), selected the team led by HDR to conduct a KC Streetcar Main Street Extension study to assess multi- modal transportation needs.
 The KC Streetcar Southern Extension Technical Services will build upon the downtown streetcar service and will support work required to further develop and advance the southern extension towards the University of Missouri, Kansas City (UMKC).